clawrim/gcn10/paper/paper.md

 ## C MPI

-The workflow was then reimplemented fully in C with the Message Passing Interface (MPI) for distributed memory parallelization [@mpi1994standard].
+The workflow was then reimplemented fully in C with the Message Passing Interface (MPI) for distributed-memory parallelization [@mpi1994standard].
 In this design, the global raster domain is partitioned into fixed spatial blocks and each block is assigned to an MPI rank for independent computation.
 Communication between ranks is limited to initialization and final synchronization, which minimizes message passing overhead.
-This structure achieves near-linear strong scaling across cores and nodes in high- performance computing (HPC) environments.
+This structure achieves near-linear strong scaling across cores and nodes in High-Performance Computing (HPC) environments.
 By avoiding interpreter overhead and using efficient compiled code, the C MPI implementation delivers order-of-magnitude speedups compared to the Python versions.